 -- James J. Spina, Former music editor of Hit Parader Magazine

 While an aspiring young musician of 19 in his hometown of Detroit, J.C.
-Spires experienced a powerful encounter playing with John Lee Hooker, legendary master of the deep blues.
+Spires experienced a powerful encounter playing with John Lee Hooker, the legendary master of the deep blues.

 Sensing a kindred spirit Hooker implored J.C. to come to San Francisco and join his band.